Skip to content

 HBLB supports the Scottish Racing Academy (SRA), an organisation committed to addressing the gap within the education and training sector of racing available in Scotland and the north of England.
 Partnering with leading education centres, the SRA helps people to learn the necessary skills and knowledge to pursue a career in horseracing.

 The SRA run a wide range of courses, catering for all abilities, from individuals already working within the sector wishing to upskill, to new entrants and school leavers.
 They provide students with knowledge, skills and expertise in racehorse care and exercise, promoting career development in the horseracing industry.
-A grant of £206,823 was awarded in 2024-25 to the SRA.
+A grant of £324,035 was awarded to the SRA for the 2026 calendar year.

 For more information please click here.